altar31/altar31/README.md

 ## 👨‍🔬 Science

 My main research interests are :
-* Simulation of Powder Metallurgy Process at various scales,
+* Simulation of Powder Metallurgy Process,
-* Low-level Deep Learning primitives,
+* Simulation of Material Microstructure,
 * Applications of Machine Learning in Materials science and Engineering.

 --------------------------------